The Accidental Malware Repository: Hunting & Collecting Malware Via Open Directories (Part 1)

 Did You Know?

-You can search over 5,000 open directories and hone in on specific file names, sandbox results for hosted malware samples, exposed shell history, and more with the click of a button.
-If you haven't already, please apply for an account and give the Hunt platform a spin.
+You can find open directories across a network of over 5,000 sources, enabling you to quickly pinpoint specific file names, sandbox results for hosted malware samples, exposed shell history, and more with a single click.
+If you haven't already, apply for an account and give the Hunt platform a try.

 httpshuntioimagesblogsacc-malwareimg-1-3xwebp